Jeff Conaway

 Jeffrey Charles William Michael Conaway (October 5, 1950 – May 27, 2011) was an American actor.
-He portrayed Kenickie in the film Grease and had roles in three television series: struggling actor Bobby Wheeler in Taxi (1978-1982), Prince Erik Greystone in Wizards and Warriors, and security officer Zack Allan on Babylon 5.
+He portrayed Kenickie in the film Grease and had roles in four television series: struggling actor Bobby Wheeler in Taxi (1978–1982), Prince Erik Greystone in Wizards and Warriors, security officer Zack Allan on Babylon 5, and Howard Griffin on Murder, She Wrote.
 Conaway was featured in the first and second seasons of the reality television series Celebrity Rehab with Dr. Drew.

 Early life, family and education

 Conaway was born on October 5, 1950, in Manhattan, New York City, New York, and raised in the Astoria, Flushing, and Forest Hills neighborhoods of Queens, New York City.
 His father Charles was an actor, producer, and publisher.
 His mother Helen, an actress who went by the stage name Mary Ann Brooks, taught music at New York City's Brook Conservatory.
 They divorced when he was 3, and Conaway and his two older sisters lived with their mother.

-He spent time living with his grandparents in South Carolina, which gave him enough of a Southern accent that when he accompanied his mother to a casting call for director Arthur Penn's Broadway play All the Way Home, a story set in Knoxville, Tennessee, the 10-year-old Conaway landed a featured role as one of four boys.
-The 1961 Pulitzer Prize-winning play was nominated for a Tony Award for Best Play and ran 333 performances and one preview from November 29, 1960, to September 16, 1961.
+He spent time living with his grandparents in South Carolina, which gave him a Southern accent.
+When Conaway accompanied his mother to a casting call for the Broadway play All the Way Home, a story set in Knoxville, Tennessee, the 10-year-old Conaway's accent helped him earn a featured role.
+The play was a critical and audience success, with nominations and wins for major theatrical awards, and ran 333 performances and one preview from November 29, 1960, to September 16, 1961.
 Conaway remained for the entire run, then toured with the national company of the play Critic's Choice.
 Conaway also worked as a child model.

 He attended high school at the Quintano School for Young Professionals.
 After playing with the rock band 3 1/2 beginning at age 15, he attended the North Carolina School of the Arts and later transferred to New York University.